Saving Grace (1986 film)

 Saving Grace is a 1986 comedy-drama film directed by Robert M. Young, produced by Herbert F. Solow, and starring Tom Conti, Giancarlo Giannini and Edward James Olmos.
-It is based on a novel by Celia Gittelson with screenplay by Richard Kramer and David S. Ward under a different name.
+It is based on the eponymous novel by Celia Gittelson with screenplay by Richard Kramer and David S. Ward under a different name.

 It was the last film to be distributed by Embassy Pictures.

+The film gained notoriety after the election of a real Pope Leo XIV - whose baptism name is also Robert, as the movie's Leo XIV.

 Plot

-A year after his election, a youthful Pope (Conti) longs to be involved in ordinary people’s lives again, as he was when he was a priest.

-During an audience, the Pope communicates with a deaf mute young girl whose village has no priest.
-Accidentally locked out of the Vatican, the Pope travels to the small impoverished and demoralized village, his identity concealed by his beard growth.
+A year after his election, the youthful Pope Leo XIV (Conti) longs to be involved in ordinary people's lives again, as he was when he was a priest.
+During an audience, the Pope communicates with a young deaf mute girl whose village has no priest.
+Accidentally locked out of the Vatican, the Pope travels to Montepetra, a small impoverished and demoralized village, his identity concealed by his beard growth.
 He realizes that the people need to rebuild a dilapidated aqueduct but, more importantly, that they must regain their community spirit and self-sufficiency.
 Without expertise and, initially, only the help of some street-wise orphans, he starts construction.
-All this is watched skeptically by a mysterious neighbour played by Giannini and opposed by local thugs led by Ciolino (Olmos) whose ill-gotten gains depend on the village remaining overly dependent on outsiders.
+All this is watched skeptically by a mysterious neighbour and opposed by local thugs led by Ciolino (Olmos) whose ill-gotten gains depend on the village remaining overly dependent on outsiders.